 Days: Tuesdays and Thursdays

-Any youth under the age of 18 is welcome and encouraged to drop in at either of the open sites listed above.
+Any youth under the age of 18 is welcome and encouraged to drop in at the open site listed above.
 No paperwork is required.

 The Summer Food Service Program was established to ensure that

 low-income children, 18 and younger, continue to receive nutritious

 meals when schools are not in session.
 USDA Food and Nutrition Service administers the Summer Food Service Program at the national level and the New York State Education Department (NYSED) administers it at the state level.